TWO: BURNS(ES) AND HEDGES(ES)

 In 1864 Jacob served as a private in Company E of the 153rd Regiment of the Ohio National Guard Infantry.
 According to ~153rd, this unit of 909 men was organized at Camp Dennison under Colonel Israel Stough; mustered in on May 12, 1864; and departed that day for Harpers Ferry.
 Attached to the Railroad Guard's Reserve Division, the 153rd provided picket duty along the Baltimore & Ohio Railroad until June 29th.
 During the first week of July the 153rd saw action, repeatedly: at Hammack's Mills, North Mountain, South Branch Bridge, Patterson's Creek Bridge, and Sir John's Run.
 "Virtually all of these summer soldiers would come under enemy fire during their term of enlistment," states ~100days, referring to all the volunteer regiments of "Hundred Days Men" raised in 1864.
 By the time the 153rd mustered out at Camp Chase in early September, one officer and two enlisted men had been killed and another 26 enlisted men had succumbed to disease.

 Jacob Burns survived, though we have no record of how he felt returning to his native turf (Harpers Ferry is less than ten miles southeast of Shepherdstown) as an occupying soldier.
-Though only nine years old when his family left for Ohio, Jacob must have known close kin were fighting for the Confederacy: cousins like Mason, James Melvin, and Phineas Paxton Marshall (not to mention Belle Boyd).
+Though only nine years old when his family left for Ohio, Jacob must have known close kin were fighting for the Confederacy: Marshall cousins like Mason, James Melvin, and Phineas Paxton (not to mention Belle Boyd).
 "Between June 1861 and September 1864, the [B & O] line was destroyed by Confederate troops and repaired by Union soldiers nine different times," says ~easternpanhandle.
 Control of local towns kept changing hands, and each time "the retreating forces typically destroyed the town's main buildings and infrastructure," adds ~history/jefferson.
 And only two years before, the bloodiest one-day battle in American history was fought at Antietam Creek near Sharpsburg MD, just across the Potomac from Shepherdstown.

 Did Jacob see any familiar faces while guarding the railway?
 Were they hostile, in spite of Jefferson County's joining Unionist West Virginia the previous year?
 What would have been his reaction?